mecid/mecid.github.io/_posts/2026-02-03-on-demand-resources-in-ios-app.md

 }
 ```

 Let’s create a type that we can use to access our on-demand resources.
-Here we define the *OnDemandResource* actor with two functions *pin* and *unpin*.
+Here we define the *OnDemandResource* class with two functions *pin* and *unpin*.
 The *pin* function initiates a resource request with the provided set of tags and returns a bundle that we can use to access our resources.

 We use the *conditionallyBeginAccessingResources* function to check if we can access resources directly.
 If it returns false, we download them from the App Store using *beginAccessingResources*.
 If downloaded, it returns true, and we get the bundle to access resources almost immediately.
 As soon as we finish using resource we should call *unpin* to allow system evict resources.